arnaudober/python_exercises/README.md

 ### 3. Server status
 An imitation of a server up and down.
 If the server is down, we return None.
 If the server is up, we return the message.
 The difficulty is that each message has only a certain percent of chance to be successful.
 So it was needed to give some tries before considering the server down.

+### 4. Messenger extension
+The exercise is about extending an existing class, to implement custom methods.
+I also added some minor features like clearing the messages after printed them out, or declaring the messages array as a private attribute, so it's inaccessible outside of the class definition.